How to Make An Ideal Landing Page For Your SEM Campaign

 5. Tightly-themed Landing Page Design

 An ideal landing page design shouldn’t have a redirection link or a navigation panel so your prospects are not inclined to escape from the page.
-You therefore should not include unnecessary pop-ups that give a user the reason to leave.
+You therefore should not include unnecessary pop-ups that give a user a reason to leave.

 The use of infographics and crisp design elements will help to engage your visitors.
 Use bullet points to clearly state your information, and make it easier for visitors to digest your message and offerings.